NCMRD/Standard-Expert-Committee/README.md

-# Materials R&D Data Standard Expert Committe
+# Materials R&D Data Standard Expert Committee

 The committee is building a standard of schema and vacabularies of materials R&D data.
 The committee was launched in March 2021, as an affiliated organization of the Center for Materials Research Data.